tvl83/DeveloperDocumentation/src/content/sdk-documentation/partials/objective-c/getting-started-objective-c.md

 - Add Frameworks
 	- Navigate to your [RobotKit SDK](https://github.com/orbotix/Sphero-iOS-SDK/zipball/master) download
 	- Drag and drop the following frameworks into the project (Note: Ensure the option **Copy files if needed** is checked before clicking **Add**):
+		- Required
 			- RobotKit.framework
+		- Optional
 			- RobotUIKit.framework
 			- RobotUIKit.bundle
 - Set Deployment Target to **7.0** in the **General** tab
 - Set Background Capabilities
 	- Open **Capabilities** tab